tmr08c/tmr08c.github.io/content/blog/2023/02/extracting-2022-gratitude-entries/index.md

 categories: ["emacs-lisp"]
 ---

-In my [last post](/2023/01/2022-gratitude), I reflected on the entries in my gratitude journal and my takeaways from the year.
-I had a [similar post in 2021](/2021/12/2021-gratitude/).
-In that post, I also included some details of how I got access to all of my entries, both how I [attempted](2021/12/2021-gratitude/#first-attempt---org-element) and how I [actually got it to work](/2021/12/2021-gratitude/#second-attempt---sed).
-In my 2021 post, I tried using the [Org Element API](https://orgmode.org/worg/dev/org-element-api.html) but ended up instead using `sed`.
-Wanting to put my `elisp` skills to the test a year later, I investigated the org-elements route again this year.
-This time, successfully.
+Following a [post from 2021](/2021/12/2021-gratitude/), my [last post](/2023/01/2022-gratitude) reflected on the entries in my gratitude journal and my takeaways from the year.

+In the 2021 version of the same post, I included the details of my [attempt](/2021/12/2021-gratitude/#first-attempt---org-element) at using the [Org Element API](https://orgmode.org/worg/dev/org-element-api.html) as well as my ultimate [`sed`-based solutions](/2021/12/2021-gratitude/#second-attempt---sed).
+Wanting to evalute my `elisp` skills a year later, I attempted using the Org Elements API again; this post is the result of that investigation.

-For some background, I am using `org-roam`'s [dailies feature](https://www.orgroam.com/manual.html#org_002droam_002ddailies) as a place to write down three things for which I am grateful or excited about each day.
+For some background, I use `org-roam`'s [dailies feature](https://www.orgroam.com/manual.html#org_002droam_002ddailies) as a place to write down three things for which I am grateful or excited about each day.
 I enter them as an ordered list under the same header, something like:

 ```org-mode
 \* Grateful or Excited About